oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-15-sleepreq.md

 «<mark title="Requirement MQTT-SN-3.15.5-7"><a name="MQTT-SN-3.15.5-7"></a>If the Client is already in the Asleep state when a SLEEPREQ is received by the Server, the Server MUST stop the Sleep Duration Timer, and start a new sleep cycle using the updated Sleep Duration</mark>»[MQTT‑SN‑3.15.5‑7](#tab-MQTT-SN-3.15.5-7).

-After sending a SLEEPREQ packet the Client MAY wait for a SLEEPRESP packet in response from the Server.
+After sending a SLEEPREQ packet the Client can wait for a SLEEPRESP packet in response from the Server.

+> **Informative Comment**
+>
-A Client will wait for a response if it wishes to ascertain that the Server has received and processed its sleep request.
+> A Client will wait for a response if it wishes to ascertain that the Server has received and processed its sleep request.
 By doing so it will avoid the possibility of having to reestablish a Virtual Connection on wakening if the Server did not receive the SLEEPREQ and the Virtual Connection has been deleted by the Server because of a Keep Alive timeout.
+>

-A Client might not wait, or might stop waiting, if it is concerned that it will use excess power to determine that the Server has received the SLEEPREQ.
+> A Client might not wait, or might stop waiting, if it is concerned that it will use excess power to determine that the Server has received the SLEEPREQ.